UK To Impose Tougher Rules On Google, Facebook - UrduPoint

 UK To Impose Tougher Rules On Google, Facebook

-Britain announced Friday it will set up a watchdog to regulate tech giants such as Facebook and Google and improve their transparency on using people's data and personalised advertising

-London, (UrduPoint / Pakistan Point News - 27th Nov, 2020 ) :Britain announced Friday it will set up a watchdog to regulate tech giants such as Facebook and Google and improve their transparency on using people's data and personalised advertising.
+London, (UrduPoint / Pakistan Point News - 27th Nov, 2020 ) :Britain announced Friday it will set up a watchdog to regulate tech giants such as Facebook and Google, help protect smaller competitors and give consumers more control over personal data.

+Britain's announcement comes as US tech giants are facing increasing scrutiny around the world over their power and as other countries step up their regulatory powers.

+The measures are due to come into force after Britain goes it alone at the end of a post-Brexit transition period from the European Union.

+Next month the EU is to present its own major legislation called the Digital Services Act, which will set out rules for strict oversight over big tech.

-The Department for Culture, Media and Sport said in a statement that the new regulator, the Digital Markets Unit, will "govern the behaviour of platforms that currently dominate the market, such as Google and Facebook".
+Britain's Department for Culture, Media and Sport said the new regulator, the Digital Markets Unit, will "govern the behaviour of platforms that currently dominate the market, such as Google and Facebook".

 The aim is "to ensure consumers and small businesses aren't disadvantaged", it said.

-The unit is being created after the UK Competition and Markets Authority (CMA) said in July that existing laws were not effective and a new regulatory regime was needed to control internet giants that earn from digital advertising.

-The CMA has backed the new rules while it has not taken direct action against Facebook and Google.

-Britain acknowledged the online platforms bring "huge benefits for businesses and society" but said the "concentration of power amongst a small number of tech companies" was curbing growth and innovation in the industry, which could have "negative impacts" for the public.
+Britain's Digital Secretary Oliver Dowden acknowledged the online platforms bring "huge benefits for businesses and society" but said the "concentration of power amongst a small number of tech companies" was curbing growth and innovation, which could have "negative impacts" for the public.

-A new statutory code will aim to make the tech giants "more transparent about the services they provide and how they are using consumers' data", it said.
+A new statutory code will aim to make the tech giants "more transparent about the services they provide and how they are using consumers' data", the government said.

-Consumers will be able to choose whether to see personalised advertising, the government said.
+Consumers will also be able to choose whether to see personalised advertising.

+Facebook said it remains "committed to working with our UK industry partners to find ways to support journalism and help the long-term sustainability of news organisations".

+It is preparing to launch its Facebook News service in the UK, which works with news media and includes original reporting.

-The new regulator will be launched in April and could have powers to "suspend, block and reverse decisions of tech giants", order them to take actions and impose fines.
+- 'Illegal monopoly' - Britain's move comes after the US Justice Department last month filed a landmark lawsuit against Google, accusing it of maintaining an "illegal monopoly" in online search and advertising, a claim that Google has described as "deeply flawed."
+The new British regulator will be launched in April and could have powers to "suspend, block and reverse decisions of tech giants", order them to take actions and impose fines.

-The new code could also mean online platforms have to offer fairer terms to news publications.
+The government said the new code of conduct would also "support the sustainability of the news publishing industry" by forcing online platforms to offer fairer terms to news media.

-There have been calls for Facebook and Google to give a larger share of their advertising revenue to media organisations whose content they use.
+Google and Facebook are facing mounting pressure internationally to hand a larger share of their advertising revenue to media organisations whose content they use.

-According to the CMA, last year around 80 percent of the �14 billion ($18.7 billion, 15.7 billion Euros) spent on digital advertising went to Google and Facebook.
+Australia this year drafted legislation to force Google and Facebook to pay news media for their content.

+Following EU legislation, Google has already signed similar agreements with French newspapers.

 Newspapers are dependent on the online giants for traffic, with around 40 percent of visits to their sites coming via Facebook and Google.